Reference · Guides

 May 1, 2026 · owasp · security

-OWASP Top 10 in Base44: How Each Risk Manifests and How to Mitigate
+OWASP Top 10 in Base44: How Each Risk Manifests in 2026

 OWASP's Top 10 framework names the ten most critical web app security risks.
 On Base44, several of those risks manifest in platform-specific ways: broken access control surfaces as default-permissive entities, cryptographic failures show up as JWTs in local storage, security misconfiguration is the platform's default headers.
 This article walks each category with what it looks like on Base44, what the platform does and does not do for you, and the specific mitigations engineers must implement.